Hebei, Beijing

 Hebei Town (河北镇 (Héběi Zhèn)) is a town under the administration of Fangshan District, Beijing, China.
 It borders Tanzhesi Town to its north, Qinglonghu Town to its east, Dongfeng and Xiangyang Subdistricts to its south, and Fozizhuang Town to its west.
 As of 2020, it had a total population of 18,895.

+The Wanfo Hall, Kongshuidong Stone Carvings and Pagoda cultural relics are in Wanfotang Village in Hebei Town.